 Timely audits and assessments are not about catching them out but working together to make sure your data is safe.
 These are a great way to ensure your vendors are maintaining good cyber-security practices.
 They could involve reviewing their security policies, checking for updates and patches, and conducting penetration testing or vulnerability assessments.

 Cyber-security is not a question of if an incident will occur, but when.
 So, you must stay prepared and keep your business safe and that goes through prioritising cyber-security in software and hardware procurement.
-It is essential for small businesses to protect their sensitive data, maintain business continuity, and safeguard their reputation.
+Small businesses need to protect their sensitive data, maintain business continuity, and safeguard their reputation.

 There are many tools and best practices you should follow to secure your procurement process.
 For instance, by implementing MFA for accessing critical procurement systems, such as vendor portals or purchasing platforms, you can prevent unauthorised access and reduce the risk of credential theft or account compromise.